Mahesh-1503/JavaScript-In-40Days/Day-10/task.md

 # Tasks
-Please complete the following tasks and post them on the tapaScript Discord under "40 Days of JavaScript".

 ## 1. What will be the output of the following code and why?
 ```js
 let user = "Alice";